Understanding the Stark Law: Examples and FAQ for Facilities

 What Are the Penalties for Stark Law Violations?

-Physician penalties are significant and can result in fines and exclusion from participation in Federal healthcare programs, including Medicare and Medicaid.
-Claims for DHS that are submitted in violation of the law will be denied payment.
+Physician penalties are significant and can result in fines and exclusion from participation in federal healthcare programs, including Medicare and Medicaid.
+Claims for DHS that are submitted in violation of the Stark Law will be denied payment.
 Any amount received must be refunded.

 What Are Stark Law Exceptions?

-Although there are over 30 exceptions in the law, some are more common than others.
+Although there are more than 30 exceptions in the law, some are more common than others.
 For example, a physician may be allowed to:

 • Refer to a physician within the same practice.